jonshiach/graphics-labs/_sources/pages/01_intro_to_cpp.md

 1. Open Xcode and click on **Create a new Xcode project** (or if you are already in Xcode click File > New > Project or press ⇧⌘N), choose **Command Line Tool** and click **Next**.

-2. Give your project a suitable name like **lab00\_intro\_to\_cpp** and click **Next**, select a directory in your OneDrive area and click on **Create**.
+2. Give your project a suitable name like `Lab01_Intro_to_cpp` and click **Next**, select a directory in your OneDrive area and click on **Create**.

-    This will create a folder with the name of your project within which there will be a file with the extension **.xcodeproj**.
+    This will create a folder with the name of your project within which there will be a file with the extension `.xcodeproj`.
 This is your project file and double clicking on this will open your project in Xcode.

-3. Xcode has already given you a **main.cpp** file with a basic hello world example program.
+3. Xcode has already given you a `main.cpp` file with a basic hello world example program.

 ---